 Are you really as safe as you think you are in your own home?
 Even if you live in the best neighborhood, break-ins and thefts are a real risk.
 Home security devices reduce these risks and offer you peace of mind, but it’s important to know what you’re looking for before you shop for them.
 In this post, we’ll reveal the pros and cons of five of the most popular home protection devices on the market.

 SimpliSafe is an affordable solution for most home security needs.
-Each system comes with a variety of features to help you stay in control and in charge of your home (and who spends time around it).
-It all starts with a basic set of cameras, but that’s far from all Simplisafe has to offer; water leak sensors, forced entry sensors, and 24-hour battery backup ensures your home stays secure even in a power outage or inclement weather.
+Each system comes with various features to help you stay in control and in charge of your home (and who spends time around it).
+It all starts with a basic set of cameras, but that’s far from all Simplisafe has to offer; water leak sensors, forced entry sensors, and 24-hour battery backup to ensure your home stays secure even in a power outage or inclement weather.

 SimpliSafe’s unique branding is also highly customizable.
 You can customize or upgrade your system as you see fit, adding or removing features and services that extend system functionality.
 Packages start at just $229 and range upwards to $499, making it an accessible and flexible choice for American homeowners.

 - 24-hour battery backup

 - Pet-friendly design